zhanghaoyang0/jinqiao_cohort/docs/source/index.rst

 Overview
 =============================================

-In 2022, we estabilish a children cohort in China, Wuxi, namely Jinqiao cohort.
+In 2022, the Children's Hospital from Jiangnan University estabilish a children cohort in China, Wuxi, namely Jinqiao cohort.

 The primary aim of the cohort is to follow-up the characteristics and risk factor of metabolic diseases (mainly MAFLD).